adamrfox/rbk_snapdiff/README.md

-command : ['status, 'enable', 'disable'] rubrik : Name/IP of Rubrik netapp : Name/IP of NetApp SVM (not cluster management)
+command : ['status, 'enable', 'disable'] rubrik : Name/IP of Rubrik netapp : Name/IP of NetApp SVM (not cluster management) share : [optional] Share or export path to show or change.
+For show only, using * or - will show all shares on the host
 </pre>